-The Institute for Justice & Democracy in Haiti (IJDH) and IJDH’s Haiti-based affiliate, the Bureau des Avocats Internationaux (BAI) has been growing since 2009.
+The Institute for Justice & Democracy in Haiti (IJDH) and IJDH’s Haiti-based partner, the Bureau des Avocats Internationaux (BAI) have been growing since 2009.
 This expansion, made possible by our generous donors, is fulfilling our dream of creating a corps of trained, motivated Haitian human rights lawyers and advocates.

 IJDH & BAI Staff